gstracquadanio/timone/README.md

 Current version: 0.0.2

-`timone` is a lightweight object router to store Git LFS objects on different storage backend, including S3-like systems and regular file systems.
+`timone` is a lightweight object router to store Git LFS objects on different storage backend, including S3 compatible systems.

 `timone` implements a simple token-based authentication system based on JWT, which streamlines authentication and authorization.